ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 - Complete the Orchestration: Schedule the transformation tasks to automate the data loading process

 - Monitor and Operations: Monitor the transformation tasks to check for failures.
-Track incomplete data and notify the team of errors.
+Track incomplete data and notify the team of errors

+- Database Tuning: Involves making adjustments to the database system itself to optimize query execution and overall system performance.

 A well-executed implementation phase ensures that the data warehouse aligns with the business requirements and enables stakeholders to make informed decisions based on comprehensive and organized data, thus playing a fundamental role in the success of the overall data warehouse project.